reviewboard/reviewboard/docs/codebase/getting-started.rst

 Running Unit Tests
 ------------------

-Both Djblets and Review Board have unit tests that can be run to make sure you don't break anything.
+Djblets, Review Board and RBTools all have unit tests that can be run to make sure you don't break anything.
 It is important that you run these before posting code for review.
 We also request that new code include additions to the unit tests.

 To run our unit test suite for Djblets, type::